storybookjs/ember/docs/writing-tests/test-runner.md

 <!-- prettier-ignore-end -->

 <div class="aside">
-💡 Storybook's test runner requires a running Storybook instance to run all the existing tests.
+💡 Storybook's test runner requires either a locally running Storybook instance or a published Storybook to run all the existing tests.
 </div>

-Finally, open a new terminal window and run the test runner with:
+Finally, open a new terminal window and run the test-runner with:

 <!-- prettier-ignore-start -->